Indonesia is one of the world’s largest phone makers. They’re quickly becoming one of the biggest consumers of them too.

 Several factors help Indonesia’s desirability.
 For example, Indonesia’s cost of labor is low compared to the rest of the the region.
 The annual minimum wage is only US$1,163 compared to US$2,472 in China.

-On top of that, the government is removing a lot of regulatory barriers for businesses which will make things easier for manufacturers and help support the Indonesian economy.
+On top of that, the government is removing a lot of regulatory barriers for businesses.
+This will make things easier for manufacturers and help support the already robust Indonesian economy.

 Many different local and international companies have begun operating in Indonesia over the past few years, while more are planning to do so.
 These range from component manufacturers to actual smartphone brands.